Le Marais Paris: Best Things to See, Eat & Do (2026)

 Le Marais is also home to Paris’ historic Jewish quarter, centered around Rue des Rosiers.
 The Jewish presence in this area dates back to the 13th century.
 Despite periods of persecution, it has remained a cultural and culinary hub for Parisian Jews.
 Here, you’ll find traditional Jewish bakeries, kosher restaurants, and synagogues.
 One of the must-visit spots is L’As du Fallafel, famous for serving some of the best falafel in the city.

-For those interested in history, the Museum of Jewish Art and History offers a deep dive into Jewish heritage in France, with fascinating exhibits on art, culture, and traditions.
-Nearby, the tranquil Anne Frank garden provides a peaceful retreat, tucked away from the bustling streets, offering a quiet place for reflection.
+For those interested in history, the Museum of Jewish Art and History offers a deep dive into Jewish heritage in France,.
+Nearby, the tranquil Anne Frank garden provides a peaceful retreat.

 Le Marais: From Historic Landmark to Trendy Neighborhood

 By the 19th and early 20th centuries, Le Marais had lost its aristocratic prestige and became a working-class district.
 However, from the 1960s onwards, it experienced a cultural revival, thanks in part to efforts to preserve its historic buildings rather than demolish them.
 In the following decades, it became one of the most fashionable areas in Paris.
-Le Marais started then to attract artists, designers, and the LGBTQ+ community, which played a significant role in revitalizing the neighborhood.
-Today, Le Marais is a mix of historic charm and modern vibrancy.
+Le Marais gradually attracted artists, designers, and members of the LGBTQ+ community, who played a major role in revitalizing the neighborhood.

 Key Historical Sites to Visit